Milton, New Zealand: "The Kink"

+A story on the Kink was run by Stuff on 6 May 2021.

-In Popular Culture
+In popular culture

 Michael Palin describes Milton in his 1997 book Full Circle as a "small inconspicuous town".
 He goes on to say "Yet nowhere has looked more like Britain.
 A gothic spire rises from a red brick parish church.
 There is a Salvation Army hostel, A Cosy Dell rest home and an advert for 'Frosty Boy' lollipops – 'Often Licked, Never Beaten'.
 The gardens, and fields beyond could be straight from my Yorkshire birthplace.
 At around the time of my birth."